VetsPlaybook/curriculum/nodeJS/authentication/Security-Configuration.md

 Digging into this package can be useful when creating bigger projects where app configuration needs to be a little more involved.
 This package makes it easy to configure things such as separate production and development databases, logging and debugging options or anything else.

+This video provides an excellent tutorial on how to utilize dotenv and gitignore: https://www.youtube.com/watch?v=17UVejOw3zA

 ### Assignment

 <div class="lesson-content__panel" markdown="1">